jspreadsheet/ce/README.md

 <br>

-[**Jspreadsheet CE**](https://bossanova.uk/jspreadsheet/v4/) is a lightweight Vanilla JavaScript plugin to create amazing web-based interactive HTML tables and spreadsheets compatible with other spreadsheet software.
+[**Jspreadsheet CE**](https://bossanova.uk/jspreadsheet/v4/) is a lightweight Vanilla JavaScript data grid plugin to create amazing web-based interactive HTML tables, and spreadsheets compatible data grid with other spreadsheet software.
 You can create an online spreadsheet table from a JS array, JSON, CSV or XSLX files.
 You can copy from excel and paste straight to your Jspreadsheet CE spreadsheet and vice versa.
 It is very easy to integrate any third party JavaScript plugins to create your own custom columns, custom editors, and customize any feature into your application.
 Jspreadsheet CE has plenty of different input options through its native column types to cover the most common web-based application